metabase/metabase/docs/troubleshooting-guide/performance.md

 ## Specific Problems

-Each of the steps described is a potential performance bottleneck:
+Each of the steps described is a potential performance bottleneck.
+Before diving into specifics, you may want to read our article on [Metabase at scale][metabase-at-scale].

 ### The Metabase instance is getting so much traffic that loading the HTML page is slow.

-This is pretty rare, since our front end is not very large and browsers cache our JavaScript, but it's easy to rule out.
+This is extremely rare, since our front end is not very large and browsers cache our JavaScript, but it's easy to rule out.
+What is more common is the lack of HTTP/2 or the lack of available connections to the application database; we cover both topics in our article on [Metabase at scale][metabase-at-scale].

 **How to detect this:** Nothing appears on the page (not even the controls), or elements appear one by one.

+**How to fix this:**

+1. Check that you are using HTTP/2 by looking at the network tab in your browser and checking the response headers.
+2. Check the server logs for Metabase's application database.
-**How to fix this:** Look at page load times in the browser console [FIXME: link].
+3. Look at page load times in the browser console.
 If it's taking a long time to load our HTML, CSS, or JavaScript, check to see whether a proxy, firewall, or other network component is slowing things down.

 ### Caching is disabled.

 By default caching is disabled so that we always re-run every question.
 However, if your data is only being updated every few seconds or minutes, you will improve performance by enabling caching.
+Note that ad hoc queries and exports are *not* cached, so if you're doing a lot of either, performance may suffer.

 **How to detect this:** Open the Admin Panel, go to "Settings", and look in the "Caching" tab to see whether caching is enabled or not.